2022 Kia Sorento Trim Levels, Configurations & Comparisons.

 Drivers who have decided on the 2022 Sorento, but who are not sure which model is right for them, can use the following information to make a decision.

-Compare the 2022 Kia Sorento LX vs. S Trim Levels.
+Compare the LX vs. S Trims.
 What is the difference?

 For the LX, the Sorento gives drivers a 2.5L four-cylinder engine that makes 191-horsepower and 181 lb-ft of torque.
 It pairs nicely with an eight-speed automatic transmission.
 When this trim has front-wheel drive, it is estimated to give drivers 24mpg in the city and 29mpg on the highway.
 Going with all-wheel drive means going down to 23mpg city and 25mpg highway.